menu

 Real Estate

-In addition, if you love row houses and attached homes, you will probably really like the Bald Eagle Hills neighborhood.
+If you love row houses and attached homes, you will probably really like the Bald Eagle Hills neighborhood.
 The ambiance, the charm, of row houses is something special.
 And in sheer abundance of row houses, this neighborhood truly stands out.
 The real estate here has a higher proportion of row houses and attached homes than nearly any neighborhood in America.
-In fact, 31.8% of the residential real estate here is classified as row houses and attached homes.
+In fact, 28.6% of the residential real estate here is classified as row houses and attached homes.

 Diversity

-Did you know that the Bald Eagle Hills neighborhood has more Sub-Saharan African and Russian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Bald Eagle Hills neighborhood has more Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 16.4% of this neighborhood's residents have Sub-Saharan African ancestry and 4.1% have Russian ancestry.
+In fact, 16.8% of this neighborhood's residents have Sub-Saharan African ancestry.

 The Neighbors

-In the Bald Eagle Hills neighborhood, 49.8% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 28.0% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (11.6%), and 10.5% in clerical, assistant, and tech support occupations.
+In the Bald Eagle Hills neighborhood, 38.5% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 37.8% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (13.5%), and 11.9% in government jobs, whether they are in local, state, or federal positions.

 Languages